Madghostek/Mupen64plus-rerecording/README.md

 # Mupen64plus-rerecording

 Todo:
-* decide on new source file and folder names (VCR?)
+* Inspect m64 from start 1f desync closer
+* Handle VCR errors, notify frontend about them
+* Complete m64 loading (check rom crc, check controllers etc)
-* then add to linux makefile and try building
+* add to linux makefile and try building
-* maitain rerecording as a module (so it can be enabled/disabled in build), ifdef is good but how do other modules do this
+* maitain rerecording as a module (so it can be enabled/disabled in build)